 - Hysteroscopic myomectomy—Fibroids located on the inside of the uterus may be reached using a different but similar instrument, a hysteroscope, which is inserted through the vagina and cervix.

-- Endometrial ablation —This procedure applies heat to the uterine lining, thus destroying it and preventing further abnormal bleeding.
+—This procedure applies heat to the uterine lining, thus destroying it and preventing further abnormal bleeding.
 It is only effective against fibroids that are within the uterine lining.

-A hysterectomy is removal of the uterus.
+is removal of the uterus.
 There are different types of this procedure, such as:

 A supracervical hysterectomy is surgery to remove the uterus only.
 This is not done as often because the cervix can still cause problems.
 However, a woman may choose this option if she wants to keep her cervix or if the removal of the cervix may make the surgery more difficult.

-A total hysterectomy is done either through the abdomen or, if the uterus is small enough, through the vagina.
+is done either through the abdomen or, if the uterus is small enough, through the vagina.
 A vaginal approach may be combined with a repair of weakened and stretched tissues in the vaginal walls.

 Pregnancy is impossible after a hysterectomy.